vadaszgergo/Learning/F5/301a/Section 1 - Architect and deploy applications.md

 - Recognize how to modify an application depoyed with an iApp
 - Identify objects created by an iApp

-<details><summary>## 1.09 - Identify the matching order of multiple virtual servers</summary>
+<details><summary>Identify which virtual server would process particular traffic</summary>
 <p>
-- Identify which virtual server would process particular traffic
     - https://support.f5.com/csp/article/K14800
     ```
     Destination address
     Source address
     Port
     ```
-- Identify why the virtual server fails to receive traffic

 </p>
 </details>

+- Identify why the virtual server fails to receive traffic